$\mathrm{SU}(r)$ Vafa-Witten invariants, Ramanujan's continued fractions, and cosmic strings: Introduction

 When there are no strictly $H$-semistable objects, then

 is isomorphic to a union of incidence loci $S_{\bfbeta}^{[\bfn]}$ for certain $\bfn$, $\bfbeta$.
 In Section \ref{sec:GT}, we give an expression for $\bfn$, $\bfbeta$, in terms of $r,c_1,c_2$.

 In \cite{GT1,GT2}, A.~Gholampour and Thomas show that (roughly speaking) $S_{\bfbeta}^{[\bfn]}$ can be realized as the \emph{degeneracy locus} of a morphism of vector bundles on $S^{[\bfn]} \times |\bfbeta|$ and that this structure naturally endows $S_{\bfbeta}^{[\bfn]}$ with a perfect obstruction theory.
 We describe this perfect obstruction theory in Section \ref{sec:GT}.
-They show that this ``intrinsic'' perfect obstruction theory coincides with the one obtained from virtual $\C^*$-localization in Section \ref{sec:TT}.
+They show that the virtual class from this ``degeneracy'' perfect obstruction theory coincides with the one obtained from the virtual $\C^*$-localization in Section \ref{sec:TT}.

 Using \cite{GT1,GT2}, the third-named author derived a structure result for $\sfZ_{S,H,c_1}^{(1^r)}$ \cite{Laa1,Laa2}, which we now recall.
 Denote by

 the Dedekind eta function, the discriminant modular form, and the theta functions of the lattice $A_{r}$.
 More precisely, denoting the standard basis of $\Z^r$ by $(e_1, \ldots, e_r)$, the symmetric bilinear form of the lattice $A_{r}$ is determined by